Procaseycash/ng-pure-datatable/README.md

   perNav: (optional) navigation bar to show at a time: defualt is 5. viewPage:(optional)  string value to hold the Integer value for the next page. default is 'page'
   paginate: (optional) string value to hold the Integer value for limit in a view page. defualt is 'paginate'.
+  textColor: (optional) this color will be applied to text for page information.

   Note that the query string in (next_page_url & prev_page_url) must be thesame to what is passed down in viewPage & paginate for paginator to work with.